aleponce4/hantavirus-pipeline/README.md

 - Verify reference sequences are properly formatted FASTA files
 - Make sure the conda environment is properly activated before running the pipeline
 - For negative samples, check `results/negative_samples/negative_samples.txt` for the list of samples that were classified as negative
+- When using custom references, ensure that GFF files match the FASTA files for proper annotation

 ## License